-TRA approval procedure for all aircraft:
+TDA approval procedure for all aircraft:

-- 4.5.2 Any aircraft whether crewed or uncrewed, must seek approval from NPAS to enter the TRA at least 12 hours in advance.
-Final approval to enter must be requested from Cardiff ATC as the Airspace Authority.
-Contact details for NPAS and Cardiff ATC will be provided via NOTAM which will be published at least 24 hours in advance of TRA activation. - 4.5.3 The only exception to the above approval procedure is for emergency services responding to an incident, due to the nature of operation, who only need to request approval from Cardiff ATC.
+- 4.5.3 Any crewed aircraft, and uncrewed aircraft intending to operate above 400ft AGL, must submit a request to enter the TDA to NPAS at least 12 hours in advance.
+Contact details will be provided in the AIC and NOTAM which will be published at least 24 hours in advance of TDA activation. - 4.5.4 Permission to enter must be requested from Cardiff ATC as the Airspace Authority, these contact details will also be provided in the AIC and NOTAM. - 4.5.5 The only exception to the above approval procedure is for emergency services responding to an incident and military responding to national security, due to the nature of operation, who only need to request approval from Cardiff ATC.